Special Report #1:

 You don’t need to understand everything about heating and cooling systems to make an informed decision about what to buy and who to buy it from.
 However, it does help to understand a few of the basics about the critical decisions you must make and some of the pitfalls you may encounter:

-· Energy efficiency ratings.
+·Energy efficiency ratings.
 Central air conditioners and heat pumps are both rated by SEER, which stands for Seasonal Energy Efficiency Ratio.
 SEER is a measure of how efficiently an air conditioner will operate during the summer.
 Under current law, new air conditioners and heat pumps must have a SEER rating of at least 13.
 Most equipment sold in New Jersey just meets this minimum requirement.
 However, all major manufacturers produce equipment rated at SEER 15 or higher which is at least 20% more efficient.

 Heat pumps also have an HSPF (Heating Season Performance Factor) rating.
 HSPF is a measure of average operating efficiency in heating mode during the winter.
 Under federal law, all new heat pumps must have an HSPF of at least 6.8.
 Most heat pumps sold today have HSPFs that are close to this minimum requirement.
 However, all major manufacturers produce models with HSPFs of 8.0 or higher which are at least 15% more efficient.

-· Equipment Sizing.
+·Equipment Sizing.
 The Air Conditioning Contractors of America (ACCA) has developed guidelines, known as Manual J, for sizing central air conditioners and heat pumps.
 These guidelines are designed to keep your home cool and comfortable throughout the summer while operating your air conditioner efficiently.
 However, studies in New Jersey and elsewhere show that most central air conditioners are oversized, typically one ton (12,000 BTUs) larger than would be suggested by Manual J calculations.
 Some people mistakenly think “bigger is better”.
 Others want to ensure that the house will be cool under the most extreme circumstances.
 However, it is a mistake to size your air conditioner for extreme situations.
 If you do, you will pay a steep price for the rest of the summer.
 Consider the following:

-ÆOversized air conditioners are noisier.
-The bigger the air conditioner, the faster air rushes through ducts and grilles.
-Often the grilles are not designed for larger units, so the noise will get even louder as the air forces its way through small openings.
+Oversized air conditioners are noisier.
+The bigger the air conditioner, the faster the air rushes through ducts and grilles.
+Often the grilles are not designed for larger units so the noise will get even louder as the air forces its way through small openings.

-ÆOversized air conditioners cost more.
+Oversized air conditioners cost more.
 Not surprisingly, larger air conditioners cost more than smaller ones.
 A recent study in California suggested that customers paid an average of more than $600 for an extra ton (12,000 BTUs) of cooling capacity.